USF-HII/usf-hii.github.io/pages/hii-hpc.md

 *The HII-HPC Cluster maintenance window falls on Thursday, 10:00 p.m.
 Eastern Time Zone for a duration of up to 4 hours during which upgrades to the cluster and proactive maintenance are performed by HII and Research Computing.
-<br/><br/>
-Although windows affecting running jobs are uncommon, please utilize Slurm e-mail notification and/or review status the next morning in the rare event a job-impacting maintenance was required during the window.*
+Although windows affecting running jobs are uncommon, please utilize job e-mail notification and/or review status the next morning in the rare event a job-impacting maintenance was required during the window.*